-Here are the 10 things we'd like you to know -- even if we can't articulate them:
+Here are the 10 things children of alcoholics would like you to know — even if they can’t articulate them:

 2. We Are Afraid